cksystemsteaching/selfie/book.md

 ...
 ```

-We use the code shown here as example in the following section, and later take more code as example from other parts in `selfie.s`.
+We use the code shown here as running example in the following section, and later take more code as example from other parts in `selfie.s`.
 After all, there more than 30000 instructions in `selfie.s` to choose from.

 #### Initialization

 The first two RISC-U instructions we introduce are the `lui` and `addi` instructions which allow us to initialize CPU registers.
 There are also use cases other than initialization which we mention below as well.
 All examples are real, executable code of the selfie system.

 We begin with the `addi` instruction where `addi` stands for *add immediate*.
 It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in another register (or even the same register).
-Here is an example from the above code:
+Here is an `addi` instruction from the running example:

 ```
 0x38(~1): 0x00810293: addi t0,sp,8